jcsahnwaldt/browser-compat-tests/README.md

 screencapture -l$(osascript -e 'tell app "Safari" to id of window 1') screenshot.png
 ```

 Problems with this approach: It's too brittle, and there seems to be no way to capture just the canvas area.
 (Of course, we could use some other tools to crop the screenshot, but... ough.)
-The `-R` flag mentioned by `screencapture --help` doesn't seem to work with `l`.
+The `-R` flag mentioned by `screencapture --help` doesn't seem to work with `-l`.

 ## Background